 So now you have an idea how old your dog is in dog years, you may be wondering how old is my dog in human years?
 How long is a dog year anyway?
 I found it interesting that the common theory of 1 human year equals 7 dog years is actually not true!
 Really, I believed this my entire life until today!

-Enjoy every day, every month and every year you have with your dog.
+Now that we have dog years explained clearly, enjoy every day, every month and every year you have with your dog.
+Time passes so quickly!
 Keeping your dog happy and healthy is the most important part of your life together.
 Feed him a high-quality food, bring him to the vet for yearly checkups, and give him plenty of exercise and love.

 P.S.
 If you haven’t downloaded our free Dog Health Record printable yet do it NOW!